moimael/trac-to-gitlab/README.md

 How
 ====

-Migrating a trac project to GitLab is a relatively complex process involving fours steps:
+Migrating a trac project to GitLab is a relatively complex process involving four steps:

  * Create a new project
  * Migrate the repository (can just be cloning a git repository if the trac project is already using git or could involve converting from subversion using git-svn)